KaustavKhatua/Linux/README.md

 ### MySQL Server and MySQL Workbench
 Follow the steps in this link: https://dev.mysql.com/doc/mysql-apt-repo-quick-guide/en/  (I installed both MySQL Server and MySQL Workbench following this link).

+### Java
+Follow the steps in https://linuxize.com/post/install-java-on-ubuntu-20-04/   . **I installed the openjdk-16 version**.

 ## Difference between apt and apt-get